Model incorporation workflow

 Once the model is merged, you should see it in Ersilia's AirTable.

-The ersilia-bot
+The

-will open a new issue at ersilia-os/eosXabc
+will open a new issue atersilia-os/eosXabc

 .
-As you will see, someone from the Ersilia community will be assigned as a reviewer of the model.
+As you will see, someone from the Ersilia community will be assigned as a reviewer of the model.If you are a member of the Ersilia Slack workspace, then you may also see activity triggered around your model.

-Now that we have an idea of the contents of the Ersilia Model Template, we will follow the example of a simple but widely used model to calculate the synthetic accessibility of small molecule compounds.
+Now that we have a general idea of the contents of the Ersilia Model Template, we will follow the example of a simple but widely used model to calculate the synthetic accessibility of small molecule compounds.
 Synthetic accessibility measures the feasibility of synthesizing a molecule in the laboratory.
 In 2009, Peter Ertl presented the synthetic accessiblity (SA) score, based on measures of molecular complexity and occurrence of certain fragments in the small molecule structure.
 High (greater than 6) SA scores denote difficult-to-synthesize molecules, and low (lower than 3) SA scores suggest that the molecule will be easy to synthesize.

 Please fill in the issue fields as accurately as possible and wait for review and approval by one of the Ersilia maintainers.